sooftware/kospeech/README.md

 This repository has modularized and extensible components for las models, training and inference, checkpoints etc.
 We appreciate any kind of [feedback or contribution](https://github.com/sooftware/End-to-end-Speech-Recognition/issues).

-We use [KsponSpeech corpus](http://www.aihub.or.kr/aidata/105) which contains 1,000 hours korean voice data from [AI Hub](http://www.aihub.or.kr/).
+We use [KsponSpeech](http://www.aihub.or.kr/aidata/105) which contains 1,000 hours korean voice data from [AI Hub](http://www.aihub.or.kr/).
 At present our model has recorded an **86.09% CRR**, and we are working for a higher recognition rate.
 Also our model has recorded **91.0% CRR** in [Kadi-zeroth dataset](https://github.com/goodatlas/zeroth).